How Leather is Made

 The Tanning process converts the perishable hide to leather which is non-perishable, strong, flexible and stable under varying conditions of heat and moisture.
 Tanning steps include tanning, samming and shaving.
 Tanning occurs in large drums which slowly rotate so that the tanning agents (commonly known as “liquors”) are slowly worked into the full thickness of the hide.
 There are three common types of tanning, all of which are used for different leather lines by Cortina Leathers:

 Approximately 90% of all upholstery leather including the majority of Cortina Leathers is chrome tanned due to its superior softness, acceptance of bright colors and resistance to water and to shrinkage at high temperatures.
-Note: Only trivalent chromium is used in the tanning process—not the hexavalent variety which is considered harmful to humans and the environment.
-The use of Chromium in tanning was a concern prior to advances in chemistry that prevent the trivalent chromium from oxidizing into hexavalent chrome, and advances in waste-water treatment that prevented the release of chromium into the waste stream, but this is not a significant concern in modern tanning operations.
+Note: Only trivalent chromium is used in the tanning process-not the hexavalent variety which is considered harmful to humans and the environment.
+The use of Chromium in tanning was a concern prior to advances in chemistry that prevent the trivalent chromium from oxidizing into hexavalent chrome.
+Advances in waste-water treatment that prevented the release of chromium into the waste stream, but this is not a significant concern in modern tanning operations.

 Tannage type where chemicals such as glutaraldehyde, oxazolidine, formaldehyde, aluminum, zirconium or synthetics are used instead of chromium in the tanning process.
 Chrome-free tanned leather is typically a bit firmer and stiffer than chrome-tanned, has lower tear strength and exhibits shrinkage between 70-85ºC.
 The vast majority of chrome-free leather is used on European automobile seating.